athena12341235/Project1/README.md

      - Ensure you have Python 3 installed on your system.
      - See section 1 for packages needed.
   2. **Obtain the data**
-     - Navigate to the `DATA/rt-polaritydata/rt-polaritydata` folder.
+     - Navigate to the `DATA` folder.
      - Download the file `review_polarity_clean.csv` (preprocessed reviews dataset).
-     - If you want to preprocess the raw data yourself, use the provided `rt-polarity.neg` and `rt-polarity.pos` files with `preprocessing.py` from the `SCRIPTS` folder.
+     - If you want to preprocess the raw data yourself, run `preprocessing.py` from the `SCRIPTS` folder, which reads in the .txt files under `review_polarity/txt_sentoken/neg` and `review_polarity/txt_sentoken/pos` from the `DATA` folder.
   3. **Run model scripts**
      - Navigate to the `SCRIPTS` folder.
 Download the .py files.
      - Each script corresponds to a model (ex: Logistic Regression, SVM, Naive Bayes).
-Run each script in order of prefix numbers; the models are indepenent, so order does not matter, but we have numbered the files to mirror our process.
+Run each script in order of postfix numbers.
+The models are indepenent, so order does not matter, but we have numbered the files to mirror our process.
   4. **Download and view outputs**
      - Confusion matrix images (ex: `svm_cm.png`, `mlp_cm.png`) need to be saved manually after running the scripts.